RuthAndRoth/Max/Contrib/Ada Radius/README.md

 Arm tab: check boxes for "Deform Bones Only" and "Export to SL/OpenSim

+Anim tab: no animations are included,so the settings do not matter.

 Extra tab: Check all boxes except "Limit Precision".
 The "Keep Bind Info" box is to get the volume bones custom settings into the dae file data, not needed if you're not using them and don't expect to export to another ap.

 On upload to FS viewer: